nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Expected: The current list remains unchanged.
 Error message is displayed in the result box.
    6. Test case: `get outp/`<br>
       Expected: The current list remains unchanged.
 Error message is displayed in the result box.

+### Sorting patients by hospital wing

+1. Displaying all inpatients in a particular hospital wing
+    1. Prerequisites: List all patients using the `list` command.
+At least one inpatient in the list of people.
+    2. Test case: `get /hw south`<br>
+       Expected: All inpatients in the south wing are listed.
+       The number of inpatients listed is displayed in the result box.
+    3. Test case: `get /hw NORTH`<br>
+       Expected: All inpatients in the north wing are listed.
+       The number of inpatients listed is displayed in the result box.
+    4. Test case: `get /hw east /fn 9`<br>
+       Expected: All inpatients in the east wing are listed.
+       The number of inpatients listed is displayed in the result box.
+    5. Test case: `get /hw east south`<br>
+       Expected: All inpatients in the east wing and south wing are listed.
+       The number of inpatients listed is displayed in the result box.
+    6. Test case: `get hw`<br>
+       Expected: The current list remains unchanged.
+Error message is displayed in the result box.
+    7. Test case: `get hw/`<br>
+       Expected: The current list remains unchanged.
+Error message is displayed in the result box.

+### Sorting patients by appointment date

+1. Displaying all patients that has an appointment on the query appointment date
+    1. Prerequisites: List all patients using the `list` command.
+At least one inpatient in the list of people.
+    2. Test case: `get /appton 14-12-1212`<br>
+       Expected: All patients having appointments on 14th December are listed.
+       The number of patients listed is displayed in the result box.
+    3. Test case: `get /appton 2020-08-08`<br>
+       Expected: The current list remains unchanged.
+Error message is displayed in the result box.
+    4. Test case: `get /appton 14-12-1212 /hw south`<br>
+       Expected: The current list remains unchanged.
+Error message is displayed in the result box.
+    5. Test case: `get appton`<br>
+       Expected: The current list remains unchanged.
+Error message is displayed in the result box.
+    6. Test case: `get appton/`<br>
+       Expected: The current list remains unchanged.
+Error message is displayed in the result box.

 ### Displaying all past appointments of a patient